Symptoms of tinea pedis include a build up of scale on the feet and sometimes redness and itching.

-Antifungal drugs applied to the skin or occasionally taken by mouth
+Antifungal medications applied to the skin or occasionally taken by mouth

 Measures to keep the feet dry

-The safest treatment of tinea pedis is using antifungal drugs that are applied directly to the affected area (topical).
-However, tinea pedis commonly recurs, and people often have to use antifungal drugs for a long time.
-Antifungal drugs taken by mouth (oral), such as itraconazole and terbinafine, are effective but may have side effects.
-To possibly reduce recurrences, topical and oral antifungal drugs may be used at the same time.
+The safest treatment of tinea pedis is using antifungal medications that are applied directly to the affected area (topical).
+However, tinea pedis commonly recurs, and people often have to use antifungal medications for a long time.
+Antifungal medications taken by mouth (oral), such as itraconazole and terbinafine, are effective but may have side effects.
+In some situations, topical and oral antifungal medications are used at the same time.

 Reducing moisture on the feet and in footwear helps prevent recurrences.
 Wearing open-toe shoes or shoes that “breathe” and frequently changing socks are important, especially during warm weather.
 Spaces between toes should be thoroughly towel-dried after bathing.
 To help keep the feet dry, people may apply antifungal powders (such as miconazole), gentian violet, or aluminum chloride solution or soak their feet in Burow solution (aluminum subacetate).
-(See also table Some Antifungal Drugs Applied to the Skin (Topical Drugs) Some Antifungal Drugs Applied to the Skin (Topical Drugs) .)
+(See also table .)

 Drugs Mentioned In This Article